teambit/docs/docs/troubleshooting/doctor-logs-cache.md

 ### Cache

 If errors occur, it is worth trying to clear Bit's cache in case it got corrupted.
-You can clear it using the clear cache command
+You can clear it using the clear cache command.

 ```shell
 bit clear-cache